Upper Primary (ages 9 to 12)

 Montessori based her educational philosophy on the idea that children develop through a series of four planes.
 At this age (9-12), children are in the second half of the second plane of development, which means that they consolidate their achievements in preparation for the next cycle.

 Want to know more about Montessori’s planes of development?

 Working independently and respectfully.

-Children have the freedom to choose activities within the prepared environment inside the classroom or in the wider nature grounds of the school – these activities may include practising music in the bush classroom, work in the garden, or reading under a tree.
+Children have the freedom to choose activities within the prepared environment inside the classroom or in the wider nature grounds of the School – these activities may include practising music in the bush classroom, working in the garden, or reading under a tree.